dyhes/zulip/docs/development/remote.md

 To properly secure your remote development environment, you can [port forward](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) using ssh instead of running the development environment on an exposed interface.
-For example, if you're running Zulip on a remote server such as a DigitalOcean Droplet or an AWS EC2 instance, you can set up port-forwarding to access Zulip by running the following command in your terminal:
+For example, if you're running Aloha on a remote server such as a DigitalOcean Droplet or an AWS EC2 instance, you can set up port-forwarding to access Aloha by running the following command in your terminal:

 ```bash
 ssh -L 3000:127.0.0.1:9991 <username>@<remote_server_ip> -N
 ```

-Now you can access Zulip by navigating to `http://127.0.0.1:3000` in your local computer's browser.
+Now you can access Aloha by navigating to `http://127.0.0.1:3000` in your local computer's browser.

 For more information, see [Using the development